AbdallahAbou/Advanced_Statistical_Analysis/README.md

 3\.
 Install dependencies:\
    pip install -r requirements.txt

-Usage
+Usage:

 - Data Processing:\
   Run the data_processor.py script to clean and preprocess the data.\
   python scripts/data_processor.py

 - Analysis and Visualization:\
-  Use the Jupyter notebook data_correction.ipynb for data analysis and visualization.\
+  Use the Jupyter notebook data_cleaning.ipynb for data analysis and visualization.\
-  jupyter notebook notebooks/data_correction.ipynb
+  jupyter notebook notebooks/data_cleaning.ipynb

-Contributing
+Contributing:

     Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.

-License
+License:

     This project is licensed under the MIT License - see the LICENSE file for details.